Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Data Leakage

 A comprehensive investigation into dataset biases and evaluation protocols was conducted by \cite{varejao_similarity_2025}, who proposed evaluation methodologies for widely used datasets such as CWRU, PU, MFPT, IMS, and UOC.
 Their approach focused on mitigating segmentation-level leakage, advocating for condition-wise splits across all datasets under a multiclass framework, with F1-macro reported as an auxiliary metric.
-However, the results remained overoptimistic due to residual bearing-level leakage.
+However, the results remained overoptimistic due to residual bearing-level leakage, which was not addressed in their work.